SIGTechnologies/sigtech-python/README.md

 1. Secure your API key and save it as a global environment variable by following our instructions [here](https://learn.sigtech.com/docs/auth).

 ### Creating your first strategy
 Our SDK provides convenient wrappers for boilerplate functions that are required to interact with our API.
-Copy the following code into your IDE and run it to quickly create, backtest and view the performance of a custom rolling futures strategy.
+Copy the following code into your IDE and run it to quickly create, backtest, and view the performance of a custom rolling futures strategy.

 >**Note!**\
 >The example below will only work if you have saved your API key as the global environment variable `SIGTECH_API_KEY`.